rchiso/MML_Coursework/README.md

 This repository contains a collection of Jupyter Notebooks developed for solving the coursework task.
 Each notebook is designed to address a specific aspect of the project, from data analysis to model evaluation and sustainability considerations.

+The repository also includes our response paper that refutes the claim that Kryptonite-n dataset cannot be solved with current ML methods.

 ## Repository Structure

 ### Scripts